Controlling Nitrification in Public Water Systems with Chloramines

 Frequently, but not always, systems that have nitrification occurring may also have coliform-positive test results, increases in heterotrophic plate counts (HPC), or both.

 If you see symptoms of nitrification, first check to be sure they aren’t masking other problems.
 For example, check the nitrogen balance in your system.
 With all values in mg/L, the nitrogen balance of your system is:

 Free ammonia (as N) + NO2– (as N) + NO3– (as N) + (0.27 × NH2Cl) = Nitrogen balance

 This number will fluctuate somewhat under normal operating conditions.
 If you find that certain areas in your distribution system have high nitrate + nitrite levels and an increased nitrogen balance, then you should check for and rule out cross connections, line breaks, and other sources of contamination before you determine that nitrification is the culprit.

 Finally, if you are sure an event has begun, act quickly to bring nitrification under control.

 How Can I Stop Nitrification Once It Has Begun?

 The key to stopping nitrification is to starve the nitrifying bacteria of nitrogen.
-The most effective way to do this is to switch disinfectant from chloramine to free chlorine.
+The most effective way to do this is to temporarily convert your disinfectant from chloramine to free chlorine.
 When you take this step, keep these key points in mind:

-30 days before you switch, you must notify our Public Drinking Water Staff by letteror by e-mail to DBP@tceq.texas.gov of this planned change in treatment method.
+1) 30 days before you switch, you should notify our Public Drinking Water Staff by letteror by e-mail to DBP@tceq.texas.gov of this planned change in treatment method.
+They will discuss DBP sampling schedules with you.
+If there is an emergency which does not allow 30 days' notice, please still contact us.
 Include this information in your notice to us:

 - PWS ID and name